- About Us

 - be a tax exempt organization (sanctioned as such by the Internal Revenue Service)

-- provide equal opportunity to all qualified individuals in leadership, staffing and service, regardless of race, color, citizenship status, national origin, ancestry, gender, sexual orientation, age, religion, creed, physical or mental disability, gender identity, marital status, veteran status or any other status protected by law
+- provide equal opportunity to all qualified individuals in leadership, staffing and service, regardless of race, ethnicity, national origin, citizenship status, gender, gender identity, sexual orientation, disability, age, religion or any other status protected by law.

 - not require attendance at or participation in religious/faith activities as a condition of service delivery nor require adherence to religious/faith beliefs as a condition of service or employment

-- be current on all reports owed to MMT on any previous grants and PRIs
+- be current on all reports owed to Meyer on any previous grants and PRIs

 - Direct grants, scholarships, or loans to individuals